dojimanetwork/wallet-js/README.md

 ## History-tx package

 This package is used for retreiving history transactions for user of supported blockchains like ethereum, binance, solana, polkadot, arweave.

+## Prices

+This package is used for retreiving current price, timeline statistics of token for layer1 blockchains.

+## Eth-protocols

+This package is used for interacting with dojima smart contract which interacts with ethereum famous protocols such as Aave, Compound, Curve, Uniswap, Shushiswap e.t.c

+## Solana-protocols

+This package is used for interacting with dojima solana programs which interacts with solana famous protocols such as orca, radyium e.t.c